 Languages: English, Chinese

 Research Interests: Internal tandem duplication of the human genome; Next-generation sequencing (NGS) platforms; Cancer biomarkers; Molecular diagnosis of solid tumors ...read more

-Dr. Ming-Tseh Lin is an assistant professor of pathology at the Johns Hopkins University School of Medicine and serves as the director of the Department of Pathology’s Molecular Diagnostics Laboratory.
+Dr. Ming-Tseh Lin is an associate professor of pathology at the Johns Hopkins University School of Medicine and serves as the director of the Department of Pathology’s Molecular Diagnostics Laboratory.

 A molecular pathologist, Dr. Lin is an expert in the development and validation of new assays, including the clinical application of next-generation sequencing (NGS) platforms.

 Because he initially practiced as a hematologist and bone-marrow transplant specialist, Dr. Lin has a unique perspective on molecular diagnostics.